 All significant activities and organizations for which the City exercises oversight responsibility have been included in the City's combined financial statements.
-The following criteria from Governmental Accounting Standards Board (GASB) Statement No. 14, "The Financial Reporting Entity" as amended by GASB Statement No. 39, "Determining Whether Certain Organizations are Component Units", regarding manifestation of oversight were considered by the City in its evaluation of City organizations and activities:
+The following criteria from Governmental Accounting Standards Board (GASB) Statement No. 14, "The Financial Reporting Entity" as amended by GASB Statement No. 34 and 61, regarding manifestation of oversight were considered by the City in its evaluation of City organizations and activities:

-- Financial interdependency the City receives financial support or provides financial benefit to the organization. - Authoritative appointment of governing authority Sisters City Council is the organization's governing authority.
+- Financial interdependency the City provides a financial benefit or burden relationship to the organization. - Authoritative appointment of governing authority Sisters City Council is the organization's governing authority.